-Approximately 50 percent of mathematics specialists find employment in industry, with the federal government, or in public administration.
-Industry opportunities for trained mathematicians are many and varied.
+Approximately 50 percent of mathematics specialists find employment in industry, the federal government, or public administration.
+Industry opportunities for trained mathematicians are varied.
 They include:

 - Operations research

 - Actuarial science and data analysis.

 Computer programming generates a wealth of mathematical problems: in logic, combinatorics, number theory, algebra, differential equations, and numerical analysis

 Mathematics majors are frequently accepted into professional schools: medical, law, along with graduate programs in mathematics, physics, economics, business, education, statistics and computer science.
 Preparation in these graduate programs may lead to careers in academia or in business, industry or government sectors.

 Additionally, students who combine an undergraduate degree in mathematics with graduate work in education, qualify for high-school teaching positions.

 Actuarial Scientists evaluate the likelihood of future events, design creative ways to reduce the likelihood of undesirable events, and decrease the impact of undesirable events that do occur.
 This profession finds ways to manage risk by a combination of strong analytical skills, business knowledge and understanding of human behavior to manage today's complex risks facing society.